(Disclosure: Some of the links below may be affiliate links)

 This myth is entirely untrue.
 Credit cards are not evil at all.
 But the usage that some people do with credit cards is awful indeed.
 It is not credit cards that we should ban but carrying a balance on them.

-If you do not carry a balance on your credit cards, they are perfectly useful tools.
+If you do not carry a balance on your credit cards, they are handy tools.
 They can even generate some extra income.

 I have several credit cards as part of my credit card strategy.
 And I have never paid a cent for any of my credit cards.
 On the contrary, my credit cards are generating money for me!